 Finally, an interesting tidbit: You can use both transformarse and convertirse alone as reflexive verbs to express the idea that a person transforms herself or himself, without the need of any complement or preposition, but you can't do the same with volverse:

 Me transformo (I transform myself).

 Me convierto (I transform myself).

-Me vuelvo (This is incomplete, you have to state into what you are becoming, for example: me vuelvo un vampiro which means "I become a vampire").
+Me vuelvo (This is incomplete; you have to state what you are turning into, for example: me vuelvo un vampiro, which means "I become a vampire").

 ¿Y quieres volver al centro? -Efectivamente.